Democratic Presidents Clinton, Obama left a legacy of political pardoning

 Mr. Obama commuted the 35-year sentence of a mega secret documents leaker, former Army private Chelsea Manning, in a move critics say was motivated by LGBT politics.
 She later unsuccessfully ran for the U.S. Senate as a Democrat.

 In another move critics say was motivated by politics, Mr. Obama commuted the sentence of convicted Puerto Rican terrorist Oscar Lopez-Rivera.
-Lopez-Rivera helped found the violent terrorist group FALN.
+Mr. Lopez-Rivera helped found the violent terrorist group FALN.

 NPR reported that FALN between 1974 and 1983 claimed responsibility for more than 70 bombings in New York, Chicago and Washington.
 In all, five people were killed in those attacks.